UPPS No. 04.04.03

-Review of Applications and Interviewing Prior to Closing Date – Hiring managers may review applications and interview applicants at any time during the posting period (see Section 07.01 l).
+Review of Applications and Interviewing Prior to Closing Date – Hiring managers may review applications and interview applicants at any time during the posting period (see Section 06.01 i).

-Employment Applications – All applicants, including eligible staff employees, are required to complete and submit separate employment applications via the university’s electronic application system for each position desired.
+Employment Applications – All applicants, including eligible staff employees, are required to complete and submit separate employment applications via EASY for each position desired.
 Hiring departments will refer potential applicants to Human Resources.
-Hiring managers should not solicit electronic application or resumes directly from applicants.
+Hiring managers should not solicit electronic application or résumés directly from applicants.

 Eligible staff employees may apply for other positions without notification to, or approval from, their supervisors.

-Hiring Matrix – The hiring manager will complete a hiring matrix indicating which KSAs each applicant will need for consideration for the job.
+Hiring Matrix – The hiring manager will complete a hiring matrix indicating which knowledge, skills, and abilities each applicant will need for consideration for the job.
 The hiring matrix may only contain the required and preferred qualification statements listed in the job posting.
 The hiring matrix is designed to provide an objective basis for equal analysis and treatment of each applicant during the initial screening phase of the review process, when comparing an applicant’s credentials to the job’s required and preferred qualifications.

-The hiring manager will forward the hiring matrix to the chief diversity officer and director, Office of Equity and Access, for approval by attaching the matrix to the electronic hiring requisition.
+After recommending an applicant for hire, the hiring manager will forward the final hiring matrix to the chief diversity officer and director, Office of Equity and Access, for approval by attaching the matrix to the electronic hiring requisition.
 If not approved, the chief diversity officer and director, Office of Equity and Access, will contact the hiring manager.
 All of the posted required qualifications must appear as initial screening criteria on the matrix.

 Interviews – The hiring manager arranges for interviews with candidates.